Royal Borough of Kensington and Chelsea Parks Police: Organisation and Duties

-The Royal Borough of Kensington and Chelsea Parks Police is part of the Community Safety Department and provides a uniformed body of constables across the twenty-five parks and open spaces in the Royal Borough of Kensington and Chelsea, to detect and deter crime.
+The Royal Borough of Kensington and Chelsea Parks Police is part of the Community Safety Department of the Kensington and Chelsea London Borough Council and provides a uniformed body of constables across the twenty-five parks and open spaces in the Royal Borough of Kensington and Chelsea, to detect and deter crime.

 Officers

-The Parks Police consists of two Sergeants and five and a half Constables.
+The Parks Police consists of two Sergeants (one of whom is the Principal Officer of RBKC Parks Police) and nine Constables.

 The two Sergeants report to the RBKC Council Senior Community Safety Officer.